Show your players this list of tips they can follow to get the most out of your games and help everyone have a great experience.

-Actively help others to have cool moments and achieve their goals, create opportunities for other characters to shine.
+Embrace other players’ ideas and build on top of them.
+Don’t shut down ideas.
+Actively help others to have cool moments and achieve their goals, create opportunities for the other characters to shine.

 Don’t be afraid to add information to the story.
-Help the GM to establish the scene, point out interesting details in the world around you.
-Create and protect the reality of the scene.
-Answer unanswered questions, provide explanation for information that seems inconsistent, help to create a story that makes sense.
+Try to describe things vividly, point out interesting details in the world around you.
+Answer unsolved questions, come up with explanations for things that seems inconsistent, fill in the the missing information, help to create a story that makes sense.

-Help the GM to push the story forward (towards the climax).
-If you notice that players are stuck talking to each other and going nowhere - make a decision, take action, help players to conclude this scene and move on to the next one.
+Help the GM to move the story along.
+If you notice that players are stuck talking to each other and going nowhere - make a decision, conclude this scene, and move on to the next one.

 Goals and Motivations

-Explore the relationships between characters - how does your character feel about the other party members (or NPCs)?
-Create interesting conflict dynamics between the characters in the party.
-What does your character want from another PC?
-Why are they not giving it to you?
-Could your characters want opposite things?
-As the story goes on, can your characters resolve the conflict, find an agreemend, a win-win outcome?
+Create interesting tension, conflict dynamics between the characters in the party (while still collaborating as players).
+What does your character need from another PC?
+Why do they refuse to give it to you?
+Could your goals be at odds with each other?
+As the story goes on, how can your characters resolve the conflict?

-Get to know peole outside the games.
+Get to know people outside the games.
 Leave some time for a bit of socializing before or after the games, chat between the games in the text channel.